srobo/team-emails/SR2025/2024-09-02-competition-announcement.md

 This year we're hosting [Kickstart][kickstart] at the University of Southampton, on Saturday 12th October.
 We will also be live-streaming the event for those unable to attend in person.
-We expect to confirm places towards the end of September.
+We expect to confirm places towards the latter half of September.
+Places are limited, so sign up soon to avoid disappointment.

 As usual we will loan your team a [kit][kit] of parts to help build your robot.
 This year we hope to send you your kit before Kickstart.
 We will also be sharing